SuvamT0071/ising2D/README.md

 ## Contributing
 If you'd like to contribute to improving this repository, feel free to submit a pull request.

+## Credit

+This code was written by Suvam Tripathy, a Masters' of Physics student(2023-2025) of Indian Institute of Technology, Madras, as a part of a mini-project.

 ## License
 This project is licensed under the MIT license.